top of page

 Why Small-Sided Games?

-The philosophy of modified soccer is to have fun and to teach the younger child skills and sportsmanship in a manner that is consistent with the child's emotional, physical, and mental enjoyment.
-Modified soccer should emphasize enjoyment OVER competition and offer maximum playing time for each child that allows the most opportunity of touches on the ball.
+The philosophy of modified soccer is to have fun and teach the younger child skills and sportsmanship in a manner that is consistent with the child's emotional, physical, and mental enjoyment.
+Modified soccer should emphasize enjoyment over competition and offer maximum playing time for each child that allows the most opportunities for touches on the ball.

 The below explanation comes straight from US Youth Soccer:

-1. Because we want our young soccer players to touch the soccer ball more often and become more skillful with it!
+1. We want our young soccer players to touch the ball more often and become more skillful with it!
 (Individual technical development)

-2. Because we want our young soccer players to make more, less complicated decisions during the game!
+2. We want our young soccer players to make more, less complicated decisions during the game!
 (Tactical development)

 3. Because we want our young soccer players to be more physically efficient in the field space they are playing in!
 (Reduced field size)

-4. Because we want our young soccer players to have more individual teaching time with the coach!
+4. We want our young soccer players to have more individual teaching time with the coach!
 Fewer players on the field and fewer players on the team will guarantee this!
 (Need to feel worthy and need to feel important)

-5. Because we want our young soccer players to have more, involved playing time in the game!
+5. We want our young soccer players to have more involved playing time in the game!
 (More opportunity to solve problems that only the game presents)

-6. Because we want our young soccer players to have more opportunities to play on both sides of the ball!
+6. We want our young soccer players to have more opportunities to play on both sides of the ball!
 (More exposure to attacking and defending situations)

-7. Because we want our young soccer players to have more opportunities to score goals!
+7. We want our young soccer players to have more opportunities to score goals!
 (Pure excitement)

 These are the reasons why we adults must foster "Small-Sided Games" in our youth soccer programs.
 The "Small-Sided" environment is a developmentally appropriate environment for our young soccer players.
 It's a FUN environment that focuses on the young soccer player.